Thursday, August 31, 2017

 And speaking of blood, a brief note about open-heart surgery.
 They call it CABG ("cabbage") which stands for Coronary Artery Bypass Graft and bubba it is one of the medicine-man's better tricks.
 Eleven years ago, at Providence Hospital, I had it.
 A quadruple!
 And in four hours of surgery with four days of recoup and four weeks of rehab, my actual heart GOT REWRITTEN!
 Thank ya, Jesus!
-And thank you Dr. John Ryan, my surgical lighthouse.
+And thank you Dr. Pat Ryan, my surgical lighthouse.

 Somewhere in those years, Leslie encountered his three lighthouses -- Kevin Costner, Ted Mann, and the History Channel.
 I don't know which came first, but one morning -- years later -- up here on island sleepy land, I got a wild-ass Hollywood call from Leslie.
-"Pup, we're a GO!
+"We're a GO!
 We got

 Kevin Costner and Kevin Reynolds to direct, we're shooting in Romania, six hours, and I promise you'll get credit!
 It's happening, Dog!"